Photographers – Abertillery and District.

 In April 1899 Mr T. H. Prichard Chemist at Abertillery was advertising that he was selling all the requisites for Photographic Apparatus and Chemicals at his shops in Abertillery and Blaina.

-As the Photographic business really got underway the firm of Eastman Kodak made small commercially available camera’s.
+As the photographic business really got underway the firm of Eastman Kodak made small commercially available camera’s.
 The Brownie Box Camera (as seen in the featured image above – circa 1901-1929) was put into production in about 1901 along with this amateur introduction to photography many Chemists followed Mr T. H. Prichard and started to stock the requisites and chemicals required for the new hobby.

-In July 1902 Mr E. Price M.Ph.Sc, Chemist at the Central Drug Stores, Arcade and Somerset Street, Abertillery advertised he was selling all the required items for photography.
+In July 1902 Mr E. Price M.Ph.Sc, Chemist at the Central Drug Stores, the Arcade and Somerset Street, Abertillery advertised he was selling all the required items for photography.

-In 1904 Messrs Williams & Williams, professional Photographers set up business in Church Street, Abertillery.
+In 1904 Messrs Williams & Williams, Professional Photographers set up business in Church Street, Abertillery.
 They must have took over the old Peters Bros Studios as the latter disappeared from all reports after this date.